scottfalbo/portfolio/README.md

 #### Add Images

 The add images form sends an array of IFormFiles to the AddImages handler.
-Each image resized for gallery view and a copy is made and resized for thumbnail view.
+Each image is resized for gallery view and a copy is made and resized for thumbnail view.
 Both file names have the white space stripped and the date and time attached to ensure a unique name in the blob.
 Once stored in the blob the filename and blob.uris are used to create and save an Image in the database.
 Then the image is added to the gallery with an `ImageGallery` join table and the page is refreshed.

 ![add image model](/assets/gallery_add_image.jpg)